Robert B. Hawley: Later years and death

 Hawley returned to his business pursuits in Galveston and helped in rebuilding the city.
 In 1899, taking advantage of the situation in following the Spanish–American War, Hawley acquired 77,000 acres of land in Cuba and established the Cuban American Sugar Company.
-He would serve as its president, adding to his business fortunes following his congressional tenure.
+He served as its president, adding to his business fortunes following his congressional tenure.

-In 1921 he was living at 36 Gramercy Park in New York City with his good friend, the artist Arthur G. Learned and Mr. Learned's wife Leila.
+In 1921, he was living at 36 Gramercy Park in New York City with his good friend, artist Arthur G. Learned and Mr. Learned's wife Leila.
 On the evening of November 27, he was ill with indigestion.
-Administered a "restorative", he fell asleep around 4 a.m., but was found dead in his bed four hours later on the morning on November 28, 1921.
-He was interred in Lakeview Cemetery in Galveston with his daughter Sue Murray Hawley Oakes, who predeceased him.
+Administered a "restorative", he fell asleep around 4 am, but was found dead in his bed four hours later on the morning on November 28, 1921.

 Legacy and honors

-Hawley, Texas in Jones County is named in his honor.
+Hawley, Texas, in Jones County is named in his honor.

 In 1899, Jonathan Pierce, the postmaster of Deming's Bridge, in Matagorda County, Texas, successfully lodged to have the post office and cemetery renamed to Hawley in thanks for the congressman securing Pierce's son an appointment to the United States Naval Academy.
 It has since become a ghost town.